Citizen Survey - Value for Tax Dollar

 Percentage of respondents who rated the item 4 or 5 on a 5-point scale, where 5 was "very satisfied" and 1 was "very dissatisfied," excluding "don't know.”

-The ETC Institute is the organization that conducted the city's Citizen Survey in 2015, and so the target for this measure has its foundation in Citizen Survey data collected from the ETC Institute in the Southwest and the United States.
-The United States average is based on a survey the ETC Institute administered to over 4,000 randomly selected residents from all across the county.
-The Southwest Regional average is calculated using 483 people who live in the southwest part of the country.
-This includes residents from Texas (308 residents), Arizona (77 residents), Oklahoma (63 residents), and New Mexico (35 residents).
+The ETC Institute, a full service call center for surveys, conducted the City's Citizen Survey in 2017, and so the target for this measure has its foundation in Citizen Survey data collected from the ETC Institute in the Southwest and the United States.
+The United States average is based on a survey the ETC Institute administered to over 4,000 randomly selected residents from all across the country, and the survey administered to over 300 residents living in Texas.

 Residents pay taxes and fees to support the provision of basic and advanced goods and services in the community.
 While the City of Sugar Land is not the only recipient of local revenues, City services play an important role in the lives of residents.